KEY PARTNERS

 Our vision is to make individuals and the overall community healthier by addressing community-identified needs through community-identified solutions.

-For us, ‘health’ means having enough healthy food to eat everyday AND living in safe, stable, affordable housing AND equitable access to opportunities and equitable access to resources AND jobs that pay a living wage AND mental/ physical health AND a sense of community.
-Addressing just one of these is not enough, we need them ALL, and more, to be healthy.
-Since 2014...
+In the Gorge, ‘health’ means having enough healthy food to eat everyday AND living in safe, stable, affordable housing AND equitable access to opportunities and equitable access to resources AND jobs that pay a living wage AND mental/physical health AND a sense of community.

 Applications